IHDE-Alliance/ISTP_metadata/v1.0.0/docs/03_metadata-global-attributes.md

   - `"CDAWxx>Coordinated Data Analysis Workshop xx"`
   - `"SPDS>Space Physics Data System"`

   Others may be defined in the future.
-This attribute can be multi-valued if the data has been supplied to more than one project.
+This attribute can have multiple entries if the data has been supplied to more than one project.

 ### Rules_of_use
 (*Recommended*) Text containing information on, e.g., citability or use restrictions.
 This may point to web page specifying the rules of use.